PegasusMKD/docker-volume-container/README.md

 #### Docker Volume Container

 Docker has a feature called 'volumes' for persisting data (since when a container "dies" it loses everything stored within it, and it rebuilds).
-This is usually used for keeping database.
-How it works, on a concept level, either you designate a two paths for it, or it designates the host one on it's own, and you just designate the one on the container.
+This feature is usually used for keeping database.
+How it works, on a concept level is, either you designate two paths for it, or it designates the host one on it's own, and you just designate the one on the container.
 And it mounts those two paths.
 The container sees the volume's pathing as just a regular folder, with which it can do any type of IO.

 But, since this kindof ruins the concept of isolation which docker provides, they give the option to implement them in a bit of different way.